youfou/mping/README.md

 > The `count` number represents how many replies returned from each host.

-Also Check out the help stuff for more instructions:
+Also check out the help stuff for more instructions:

 ```shell
 mping -h